Adam-Kosicki/mrms-precipitation-analysis/netcdf_grib2_report.md

 *   **Parameter:** 1 (Precipitation Rate)

 These identifiers, documented by NOAA, confirm that the field being processed is the authoritative source for the IEM `mrms_a2m` product [5, 11].

-**Interpretation:**
-This confirms that using a 4-point bilinear interpolation for the GRIB2 data is the scientifically correct approach, as it produces a smoother, more representative value at the crash location.
-The simpler nearest-neighbor method used for the comparison in this report is only recommended for non-continuous data (e.g., soil type) and is less accurate for precipitation.
-The GRIB2 pipeline's adherence to the proper methodology further solidifies its superiority.

 ---